 Meet our sponsors & benefactors

 Art is a gift to the world.
-Our patrons – sponsors, partners and funds – share that conviction with us.
+Our partners, funds and sponsors – share that conviction with us.
 And they echo that mutual conviction by sharing money, goods or knowledge with the museum to make our joint mission possible: to put people of all ages and from all backgrounds in contact with art.

 The Frans Hals Museum manages the art collection belonging to the City of Haarlem, as well as the two monumental museum buildings, Hal and Hof.
 The municipality provides the museum with a subsidy so that it can carry out its basic tasks and manage the buildings.

 Ammodo initiates, develops and supports projects within art and science.
-It is with thanks to Ammodo that the 2016 solo exhibition of Belgian-American Cécile B. Evans, What the Heart Wants, was made possible, thus giving an emerging artist the opportunity to present himself to the Dutch public.
+It is with thanks to Ammodo that the 2019 solo exhibitions The Grab Test of Lubaina Himid and My Broken Animal of Marianna Simnett were made possible.
+Ammodo also contributed to the 2016 solo exhibition of Belgian-American Cécile B. Evans, What the Heart Wants, thus giving an emerging artist the opportunity to present herself to the Dutch public.

 Fonds 21 is an enterprising, socially involved fund focused on art, culture, youth and society.
 The fund supports professional, high-quality projects that reach a broad, new audience.
 Fonds 21 contributed to the exhibitions The Art of Laughter: Humour in the Golden Age (2017), Dutch Masters from Budapest (2016), The Common Sense by Melanie Gilligan (2014), and Emotions: Pain and Pleasure in Dutch Painting of the Golden Age (2014).